Your source for New Mexico cannabis

 New Mexico voters did not get the chance to vote directly on medical marijuana; instead, the “Lynn and Erin Compassionate Use Act” was passed by officials in the state House of Representatives in 2007.

 There are over 50 licensed producers in New Mexico in over 18 cities, with 22 producers in Albuquerque, alone.
-Only licensed producers may sell marijuana products to medical patients.
+Only licensed producers may sell marijuana products to medical cardholders.

 New Mexico has only medical dispensaries, but in 2016, lawmakers in the state proposed three bills legalizing marijuana for adult use.
 Unfortunately, none were passed into law.
 New Mexico is expected to consider recreational legalization again soon.